renhai-lab/obsidian-halo/README.md

 # Obsidian plugin for Halo

+This category fork from [obsidian-halo](https://github.com/halo-sigs/obsidian-halo), add some some metadata:
+- excerpt str
+- url str
+- halo.slug str
+- halo.cover str only support public accessible image url
+- halo.publishTime str YYYY-MM-DDTHH:mm:ssZ
+- halo.pinned bool

+**attention: Don't switch to a new tag in obsidian until you successfully publish(or pull/update) the article.**

 This plugin allows you to publish your Obsidian documents to [Halo](https://github.com/halo-dev/halo).

 [中文文档](./README.zh-CN.md)

 ## Installation

-1. Search for "Halo" in Obsidian's community plugins browser.
+~~1.
+Search for "Halo" in Obsidian's community plugins browser.~~ ~~2.
+Click **Install**.~~

-2. Click **Install**.
+Refer to the development section for manual installation.

 ## TODO